Sistemist/consciOS-paper/paper-v1.0.md

 * **Physical Layer:** material substrate, embodied sensors and actuators, and physical laws constraining feasible actions.
 * **Informational Layer:** representations, data structures, code, and communicated signals (including logs, messages, and policy descriptors).
 * **Energetic Layer:** sustained coherence, affective valence, and a time-integrated coherence resource (which we term **FREQ Coin**^[**FREQ Coin:** The term intentionally bridges technical and operational domains.
 "FREQ" references frequency—both in the control-theoretic sense (rate of coherent state selection) and in contemplative traditions where "raising frequency" describes emotional/energetic states aligned with the Emotional Guidance Scale.
 "Coin" evokes resource economics and blockchain-like accumulation mechanics.
-This dual reference enables both formal modeling (as time-integrated coherence) and practical application.
-The Seismic ecosystem is also working towards implementing a corresponding on-chain governance token to operationalize coherence-based economics in regenerative decentralized funding mechanisms.]), alongside other resource metrics (e.g., metabolic/attention budgets).
+This dual reference enables both formal modeling (as time-integrated coherence) and practical application.]), alongside other resource metrics (e.g., metabolic/attention budgets).
 * **Consciousness Layer:** subjective report, self-model, long-horizon priors, and meta-intentional structures.

 This tiered ontology follows contemporary approaches that treat cognition as a multi-scale phenomenon where higher-order priors constrain lower-level processing (active inference / predictive processing) [14]-[16].
 Active-inference treatments of the self demonstrate how hierarchical priors instantiate self-representations and influence perception–action loops, providing a formal justification for treating consciousness as a layered control architecture rather than a monolithic phenomenon [15].
 The "relevance realization" problem — how an agent determines which internal representations are presently important — has been recently formalized in the predictive-processing literature and directly motivates the Resonance Engine as a coherence-based selector among candidate policy frames [17].